MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-412-Prospective-Payment-Systems-Inpatient-Hospital-Services/subpart-P-Prospective-Payment-Inpatient-Rehabilitation-Hospitals-Rehabilitation-Units/section-412.634.md

 ##### § 412.634 Requirements under the Inpatient Rehabilitation Facility (IRF) Quality Reporting Program (QRP). #####

-Link to an amendment published at 82 FR 36305, Aug.
-3, 2017.

 (a) *Participation.* (1) For the FY 2018 payment determination and subsequent years, an IRF must begin reporting data under the IRF QRP requirements no later than the first day of the calendar quarter subsequent to 30 days after the date on its CMS Certification Number (CCN) notification letter, which designates the IRF as operating in the Certification and Survey Provider Enhanced Reports (CASPER) system.

 (2) [Reserved]

 (b) *Submission Requirements and Payment Impact.* (1) IRFs must submit to CMS data on measures specified under section 1886(j)(7)(D), 1899B(c)(1), and 1899B(d)(1) of the Act, as applicable.
-Sections 1886(j)(7)(C) and (j)(7)(F)(iii) of the Act require each IRF to submit data on the specified measures in the form and manner, and at a time, specified by the Secretary.
+Such data must be submitted in the form and manner, and at a time, specified by CMS.

 (2) As required by section 1886(j)(7)(A)(i) of the Act, any IRF that does not submit data in accordance with section 1886(j)(7)(C) and (F) of the Act for a given fiscal year will have its annual update to the standard Federal rate for discharges for the IRF during the fiscal year reduced by two percentage points.

-(c) *Exception and Extension Requirements.* (1) An IRF may request and CMS may grant exceptions or extensions to the quality data reporting requirements, for one or more quarters, when there are certain extraordinary circumstances beyond the control of the IRF.
+(c) *Exception and Extension Requirements.* (1) An IRF may request and CMS may grant exceptions or extensions to the measures data or standardized patient assessment data reporting requirements, for one or more quarters, when there are certain extraordinary circumstances beyond the control of the IRF.

 (2) An IRF must request an exception or extension within 90 days of the date that the extraordinary circumstances occurred.